American Collegiate Institute: Sadiye Özülkü

 Ms. Sadiye Ozulku, born in 1953, has graduated from Ankara University Faculty of Law and admitted in the bar association in 1979.She has worked as a research assistant at Ege University Faculty of Law, in the field of International Private Law between 1980 and 1985.
-She is a member of Istanbul Bar Association, International Lawyers Group – ILG (she is the elected chairman of ILG since September 2010) and American Collegiate Institute- Izmir Alumni Association.
+She is a member of Istanbul Bar Association, International Lawyers Group (ILG).
+She is the elected chairman of ILG since September 2010 and American Collegiate Institute – İzmir Alumni Association.